 For example, there are many laws across the country against Tarot reading, fortunetelling, etc. These are intended to protect people from con artists, rather than attack those practicing witchcraft.
 Sometimes these activities are only illegal in certain circumstances, which can further complicate matters.

-Common workarounds to these restrictions include referring to them as counselling sessions, as “entertainment”, or not taking payment directly for the service, but as a kind donation.
+Common workarounds to these restrictions include referring to them as counseling sessions, as “entertainment”, or not taking payment directly for the service, but as a kind donation.

 Additionally the sale of charms, hexes, remedies, artifacts, etc. that are claimed to have substantial health and wellness benefits is regulated in many places.
 These largely fall under the purview of practicing medicine without a license, if you’re claiming a potion will have specific health benefits.